msk7529/Modern_Concurrency/README.md

 Control task execution by **canceling the group** via cancelAll() or **waiting for all tasks to complete** with waitForAll().

 Use the group as an **asynchronous sequence** to iterate over each task result in real time.

+8.

+The **actor** type is a thread-safe type that protects its internals from concurrent access, supported by compile-time checks and diagnostics.

+Actors allow **“internal” synchronous access** to their state while the compiler enforces **asynchronous calls for access** from the “outside”.

+Actor methods prefixed with the **nonisolated** keyword behave as standard class methods and provide no isolation mechanics.

+Actors use a runtime-managed **serial executor** to serialize calls to methods and access to properties.

+The **Sendable** protocol indicates a value is safe to use in a concurrent context.
+The **@Sendable** attribute requires a sendable value for a method or a closure parameter.